bdacode/Everchat/README.md

 Everchat
 ========

-Video chat with up to 20 people simultaneously.
-The system uses new P2P features available in Flash 10.1 to distribute media stream data.
-Chat rooms are either created on the fly or city-based.
-Uses Facebook Connect for login.
-Also features an audio and video trivia game.
+Everchat allows video and text chat with up to 20 people simultaneously.
+The application demonstrates Flash 10.1's P2P features by distributing text, data, and audio without relying on a central server for data transfer.